-This paper analyzes the "InnoCom" program which targets "high tech" enterprises (HTE).
-As part of this program, firms that are certified as HTEs qualify for a flat 15% income tax rate.
-This program is most important for DOEs, including both state-owned and domestically private-owned enterprises, as they are not eligible for any other tax breaks unless they are located in western China.
-Prior to 2008, the certification process was administered by the local Ministry of Science and Technology, which establishes a long list of prerequisites.
+Our project analyzes the "InnoCom" program, which targets qualifying "high tech" enterprises (HTE) and provides them a flat 15% income tax rate.
+This program is most important for DOEs, including both state-owned and domestically private-owned enterprises, as they are not eligible for many other tax breaks.
+Prior to 2008, the certification process was administered by the local Ministry of Science and Technology, which established a long list of prerequisites.
 The most important determinants for certification are the following:

-- 1. At least 30% of the firm's (technician) employees must have a college degree and at least 10% of the firm's total employment should be devoted to R&D. - 2.
+- 1. At least 30% of the firm's (technician) employees must have a college degree, and at least 10% of the firm's total employment should be devoted to R&D. - 2.
 The firm's R&D intensity (ratio of R&D expenditure to total sales) must be greater than or equal to 5%.
 In addition, more than 60% percent of the R&D expenditure must be incurred within China. - 3.
 The sales of "high tech" products must account for more than 60% of the firm's total sales.

-The original government regulations also require that the firms operate in a number of selected state-encouraged industries.
+The original government regulations also require that the firms operate in a number of selected stateencouraged industries.
 However, due to the breadth and vagueness of these industry definitions, this requirement does not constitute a substantial hurdle.

-4The definition of "foreign owned" is quite broad: it includes enterprises owned by Hong Kong, Macau, and Taiwan investors.
+&lt;sup>4The preferential treatment of FOEs has a long history dating to the early 1990s, when the Chinese government started to attract foreign direct investment in the manufacturing sector.
+It offered all new FOEs located in the Special Economic Zone (SEZ) and Economic and Technology Development Zone (ETDZ) a reduced EIT of 15%.
+It also offered a reduced EIT of 24% for all FOEs located in urban centers of cities in the SEZs and ETDZs.
+The definition of "foreign owned" is quite broad: it includes enterprises owned by Hong Kong, Macau, and Taiwan investors.
 It also includes all joint-venture firms which has foreign share of equity larger than 25%.

-5The effective tax rate of the FOEs are even lower since most had tax holidays, typically tax free for the first 2 years or when the firm becomes profitable, and then half EIT rate for the subsequent 3 years.

-6West China is defined as the provinces of Chongqing, Sichuan, Guizhou, Yunnan, Tibet, Shaanxi, Gansu, Ningxia, Qinghai, Xinjiang, Inner Mongolia and Guangxi.

-7There is also a small and medium enterprise tax break, which is common in other countries, but the revenue threshold is as low as \$50,000 and is effectively irrelevant for our sample.
+The effective tax rates of FOEs are even lower since most had tax holidays, typically tax free for the first 2 years or when the firm becomes profitable, and then half the EIT rate for the subsequent 3 years.
+In addition to the special tax treatments of FOEs, the Chinese government started the first round of the "West Development" program in 2001.
+Both DOEs and FOEs that are located in west China and are part of state-encouraged industries enjoy a preferential tax rate of 15%.
+West China is defined as the provinces of Chongqing, Sichuan, Guizhou, Yunnan, Tibet, Shaanxi, Gansu, Ningxia, Qinghai, Xinjiang, Inner Mongolia and Guangxi.
+Finally, there is also a small and medium enterprise tax break, which is common in other countries, but the revenue threshold is as low as \$50,000 and is effectively irrelevant for our sample.

+The program thus generates a large fiscal incentive to investment more than 5% of sales on R&D, which we model in Section 4.